daveRendon/wikiazure-podcast/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Welcome to the WikiAzure Podcast where we talk about embracing tech intensity to build your own digital capabilities!</p>
+<p>Welcome to the Azure Late Show Podcast where we talk about embracing tech intensity to build your own digital capabilities!</p>

-<p>WikiAzure Podcast will help you get the skills required to advance your career and stay ahead of the curve on the azure ecosystem, provide a better understanding of the Cloud & AI and become deeply knowledgeable about the latest technologies.</p>
+<p>The Azure Late Show Podcast will help you get the skills required to advance your career and stay ahead of the curve on the azure ecosystem, provide a better understanding of the Cloud & AI and become deeply knowledgeable about the latest technologies.</p>

 <h4>How often will new episodes be published?</h4>
 <p>Every Wednesday!
 Check out all the episodes <a href="https://podcast.wikiazure.com/episodes">here</a>.</p>

 <h4>What topics will you cover?</h4>
-<p>The WikiAzure Podcast will discuss topics around the latest cloud technologies including Microsoft Azure and the growing AI ecosystem to help you stay ahead of the curve. <a href="https://podcast.wikiazure.com/episodes">here</a>.</p>
+<p>The Azure Late Show Podcast will discuss topics around the latest cloud technologies including Microsoft Azure and the growing AI ecosystem to help you stay ahead of the curve. <a href="https://podcast.wikiazure.com/episodes">here</a>.</p>

 <h4>Questions or bug reports?</h4>